-Experts recommend making a fire pit between 36 and 44 inches to allow multiple people to use it while maintaining intimacy.
-Heights can vary from ground level to 20 inches tall depending on your personal tastes and whether or not you want people to be able to prop up their feet or sit on the walls.
+Experts recommend making a fire pit between 36 and 44 inches wide to allow multiple people to use it while maintaining intimacy.
+Heights can vary from ground level to 20 inches tall, depending on your preferences and whether or not you want people to be able to prop up their feet on the walls.

-About the process: While most people recognize that digging a fire pit requires digging out the actual pit, they don't realize the importance of leveling the area for the blocks.
-It's also important to recognize that no matter what type of heat-resistant exterior blocks or pavers you use, you may need to also install firebricks on the inside of the fire ring.
+About the process: While most people recognize that digging a fire pit requires digging out the actual pit, they don't realize the importance of leveling the area for the blocks that make up the walls.
+It's also important to recognize that no matter what type of heat-resistant exterior blocks or pavers you use, you may need to also install firebricks on the inside of the fire area.